AshGrowem/CampKeys/README.md

 ## About

-An open source app for Mac-style Windows shortcuts.
+An open source key remapper for Mac-style keyboard shortcuts on Windows.
 Made with :purple_heart: using [AutoHotkey](https://www.autohotkey.com/)!

 Contributions and feedback are more than welcome!